vidjil/vidjil/doc/vidjil-algo.md

 Note that even if a clone is not in the top 100 (or 200, or 500) but still passes the `-r`, `--ratio` options, it is still reported in both the `.vidjil` and `.vdj.fa` files.
-If the clone is at some MRD point in the top 100 (or 200, or 500), it will be fully analyzed/segmented by this other point (and then collected by the `fuse.py` script, using consensus sequences computed at this other point, and then, on the web application, correctly displayed on the grid).
+If the clone is at some MRD point in the top 100 (or 200, or 500), it will be fully analyzed by this other point (and then collected by the `fuse.py` script, using consensus sequences computed at this other point, and then, on the web application, correctly displayed on the grid).
 **Thus is advised to leave the default** `--max-designations 100` **option